-The new Columbia University Graduate School of Arts and Science (GSAS) Lounge is located within Philosophy Hall, a landmarked building originally designed by McKim Mead and White.
+The new Columbia University Graduate School of Arts and Science (GSAS) Lounge is located within Philosophy Hall, a landmarked building originally designed by McKim, Mead & White.

 To achieve this we replaced plaster walls and ceilings with a high performance perforated drywall.
 In addition, we created a floating ceiling that could hide new audio-visual technology, lighting, HVAC, and window treatment systems.
 The result is a dramatic increase in acoustic performance for all types of uses.

 The space is designed for flexibility.
 During the day the space has become a very popular café and study space.
 After hours the café function is hidden away and the space can transform into a performance space suitable for movies, speeches, music, and other impromptu shows.
 The west side of the room is designed with built-in seating that has a great view to the lawn.
 The commercial kitchen and back-of-house spaces are used by the café operator to maintain a wide variety of high quality and unique food offerings.
 There is a new entrance vestibule that provides access control while creating a much-needed sound trap between the building’s public lobby and the lounge.
 A small conference room is designed for use as a seminar room for students and as a green room for performers.